 Locke's major research interests are management and policy issues in American policing, but he devotes a considerable amount of his spare time to examining the experiences of German society during the era of National Socialism.
 He has also written and edited several books as well as numerous chapters in publications dealing with race, criminal justice, religion, and public policy.

-Locke is a board member of the Bullitt Foundation, Common Cause, the Institute of European Studies, and the Pacific School of Religion.
-In addition, he is currently the chair of the State Sentencing Guidelines Commission.
+Locke was a board member of the Bullitt Foundation, Common Cause, the Institute of European Studies, and the Pacific School of Religion as well as acting as chair of the State Sentencing Guidelines Commission.